dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    Having for the present closed my correspondence with Cato, I shall conclude this letter with a well meant affectionate address.

-   <b>To THE PEOPLE</b>
+   <b>TO THE PEOPLE</b>

    *It is not a time to trifle*.
 Men, who know they deserve nothing from their country, and whose hope is on the arm that has fought to enslave ye, may hold out to you, as Cato hath done, the false light of reconciliation. &mdash;
    There is no such thing.
 'Tis gone!
 'Tis past! &mdash; The grave has parted us &mdash; and death, in the persons of the slain, hath cut the thread of life between Britain and America.

    Conquest, and not reconciliation is the plan of Britain.
 But admitting even